 All forensic data (raw logs) is backed up on an hourly basis.
 The data collected in USM Anywhere is secured using AES-256 encryption for both hot (online) storage and cold (offline) storage.

 Your data in USM Anywhere is treated as highly confidential, and only a select few AT&T Cybersecurity staff members have access.
 This group of employees uses multi-factor authentication A method of access control in which a user is granted access only after successfully presenting several separate pieces of evidence to an authentication mechanism – typically at least two of the following categories: knowledge, possession, and inherence.
 (MFA) to access the AT&T Cybersecurity Secure Cloud.
 Strict internal controls and automation enable support for the service while minimizing administrative access.

 AT&T Cybersecurity also has a formal information security program that implements various security controls to the National Institute of Standards Technology (NIST) Cyber Security Framework.
 Key controls include: Inventory of Devices, Inventory of Software, Secure Configurations, Vulnerability Assessment, and Controlled Use of Administrative Privileges.
 Additionally, AT&T Cybersecurity conducts security self-assessments on a regular basis.

 Cold Storage Data Integrity

-USM Anywhere passwords expire after 90 days.
-When your password expires, USM Anywhere enforces a password change when you next log in to the system using the current (now expired) password.
+Note: USM Anywhere passwords expire after 90 days.
+When your password expires, USM Anywhere enforces a password change when you next log in.
 A new password must be different from the previous four passwords.

-A user account is locked for 30 minutes after 3 failed login attempts within 15 minutes.
+A user account is locked for 30 minutes after 5 consecutive failed login attempts (GovCloud users are locked out after 3 consecutive failed login attempts).